 Establish working groups or ad-hoc panels and appoint Chairpersons and Vice Chairpersons of the WGs or panels;

-Review annual reports from Members and review and approve the annual report from TCS;

-Promote the establishment of programs and facilities for training personnel from Members of the region in typhoon forecasting and warning, flood hydrology and control within the region and arrange for training outside the region, as necessary;
+"Promote the establishment of programmes and facilities for training personnel from Members in typhoon forecasting and warning, hydrology and flood management within the region and arrange for training outside the region, as necessary;"

 Promote, prepare, and submit to participating Members and interested organizations plans for co-ordination of research programmes and activities concerning typhoons;

-Determine the location of the secretariat;
+"Determine the location of TCS and establish an agreement with the host Member."

-Confirm nomination of the Secretary of TC; and
+"Appoint the TC Secretary, in consultation with the Member hosting the TCS."; and

 To promote international cooperation in the three components of Meteorology, Hydrology, and Disaster Risk Reduction.
 Training and Research are incorporated as part of each of these three.

+"Review and update the TC Strategic Plan."

+"Process and approve applications from potential candidates to become Members of TC."

 In carrying out these functions, the Committee will ensure that the plans/projects adopted by the appropriate bodies of the WMO as part of the World Weather Watch Programme, are fully respected at all times.